Importance and Mission

 3

-Energy transition or the transition from fossil fuels to renewable energy or alternative energy that reduces Carbon Dioxide emissions is a change that directly affects PTTEP's business operations.
-As for technology development, PTTEP has prepared to support the Company's business to be ready for such changes by studying and developing hydrogen production, renewable energy generation such as wind energy, wave energy, geothermal energy, and new forms of energy.
-In addition, the Company also established the Green Energy Technology Playground in the area of PTTEP Technology and Innovation Research Center (PTIC) as an area for clean energy technology development, testing and extend the implementation of clean energy technology to real application.
+Energy transition or the transition from fossil fuels to renewable energy or alternative energy that reduces Carbon Dioxide emissions, directly affects PTTEP's business operations.
+As for technology development, PTTEP has prepared to support the Company's business to be ready for such changes by studying and developing hydrogen production, renewable energy generation such as wind energy, geothermal energy and new forms of energy.
+These efforts are complemented by the continuous monitoring of technological advancements.
+In addition, the Company also established the Green Energy Technology Playground at PTTEP Technology and Innovation Research Center (PTIC) as a dedicated facility for developing, testing, scaling up and extending the implementation of clean energy technologies toward real applications.

 Technology Development Management